divyansh2375/ytp/Readme2.md

 one mistake which i was doing like i was making seperate buttons for every time but we should use props to make different buttons

+always while fetching do with one and then after that do with map with all make it perfect for one and then scale it for large